Question: What should a sensitive-skin ingredient checker actually tell me?

 Start with the full formula

 A useful checker should explain what to do next, not just label ingredients as good or bad.
-Sensitive skin needs context: barrier state, irritant patterns, routine load, and product fit.
+Sensitive skin needs context: barrier state, irritant patterns, routine load, and Skin Fit.
 The front label can tell you what the product wants to promise, but the ingredient list shows what your skin actually has to handle.
 Use the formula to understand the product role, texture clues, active load, fragrance pattern, and whether it makes sense beside the products already in your routine.

 Look for the pattern, not one scary ingredient